10 Common Propane Tank Problems (and how to take care of them)

 You’ll also need enough space for a truck to maneuver onto your property to install the tank.

-An underground tank will make your yard feel more spacious than an above-ground tank will, but an underground tank has its own set of issues.
+An underground tank will make your yard feel more spacious than an above-ground tank will, but an underground tank has its own set of issues to consider.
 You’ll have to think about other cables and systems that may already be buried in your yard, such as electrical wires or a septic tank.

 Frankly, some people simply do not have the space.